davidsadovy/data690_fall2022/data690_world_dev/wdx_analysis.md

 ### Life Expectancy
 ![](charts/life_expectancy_G7_line.png)

 Japan's life expectancy has exceeded the rest of the G7 for the entire time period under study.
-The United States has consistently held the bottowm slot, with the gap widening.
+The United States has consistently held the bottom spot, with the gap widening.

 ### GDP Per Capita
 ![](charts/GPD_per_capita_G7_line.png)